apache/kudu/docs/design-docs/raft-remote-bootstrap.md

    not stripe the WAL.
-If we were to stripe or multiplex the WAL in the future, we could add some kind of tablet-level sequence number, like a generation number, that gets incremented at the SuperBlock level when we initiate tablet copy.
+If we were to stripe or multiplex the WAL in the future, we could add some kind of tablet-level sequence number, like a generation number, that gets incremented at the SuperBlock level when we initiate Tablet Copy.
 That should keep us pointed at the relevant entries.

-### Follower tablet copy
+### Follower Tablet Copy

-Remotely bootstrapping a tablet copies the data from the remote; merges the new and old consensus metadata files (if a local one already existed; otherwise the remote metadata is adopted); and writes a replacement SuperBlock.
+Tablet Copy copies the data from the remote; merges the new and old consensus metadata files (if a local one already existed; otherwise the remote metadata is adopted); and writes a replacement SuperBlock.